GautamGupta/bb-legacy-plugins/after-the-deadline/trunk/readme.txt

 * [jQuery Alert Dialogs Plugin](http://abeautifulsite.net/2008/12/jquery-alert-dialogs/) by [A Beautiful Site](http://abeautifulsite.net/)

 = Translations =
+* Hindi Translation by [Gautam](http://gaut.am/) (me)

 You can contribute by translating this plugin.
-Please refer to [this post](http://gaut.am/) to know how to translate.
+Please refer to [this post](http://gaut.am/translating-wordpress-or-bbpress-plugins/) to know how to translate.

 = Notes =
 * Only English language is supported for the time being.